 Return to the cooperative heritage

-	The cooperative company was defined in the current/former BCC as “a company composed of a variable number of members with variable contributions”.
-In other words: the basic feature of the cooperative company under the BCC is the variable number of shareholders with contributions that may (easily) vary from time to time.
+The cooperative company was defined in the former BCC as “a company composed of a variable number of members with variable contributions”.
+In other words: the basic feature of the cooperative company under the BCC was the variable number of shareholders with contributions that may (easily) vary from time to time.

 Traditionally, the legal form of the cooperative company was used for entities whose main purpose was to satisfy their members' needs for an attractive price (traditionally by way of rebates to members), rather than for the purpose of generating returns on capital investments (by way of dividend distributions or otherwise).
 Over time, taking into account the diversity of activities/sectors within the cooperative movement, Belgian company law has come to accept the cooperative company as a very flexible form of company, for instance in relation to accession and exit regimes and governance, which is used in a wide variety of economic sectors.

 This flexibility has attracted companies from outside the traditional ‘cooperative’ movement.
 New entities opted for the legal form of the cooperative company in order to establish particular governance regimes, flexible entering and exit options, or other particularities that were only available (with limited liability) via the flexibility offered by the cooperative company.

 Now, in the framework of the BCCA, the Belgian legislator wishes to exclude those entities that do not have an actual cooperative purpose, but rather opted for this legal form merely for the use of its flexible regime .
 The BCCA therefore returns to the original cooperative focus.
 The new definition focuses on the satisfaction of shareholders’ or interested third parties’ needs and the development of their economic and social activities.